 This report has been prepared solely for the trustee in order to meet the APRA reporting requirements of the trustee.

-This report is intended solely for the trustee and APRA (and ASIC where applicable), and should not be distributed to or used by parties other than the trustee and APRA (and ASIC where applicable).
-I disclaim any assumption of responsibility for any reliance on this report to any party other than the [trustee / trustees] and APRA (and ASIC where applicable), or for any purpose other than that for which it was prepared.
+This report is intended solely for the trustee's and APRA (and ASIC where applicable), and should not be distributed to or used by parties other than the trustee and APRA (and ASIC where applicable), I disclaim any assumption of responsibility for any reliance on this report, or the APRA Annual Return forms which it relates, to any party other than the trustee and APRA (and ASIC where applicable), or for any purpose other than that for which it was prepared.